 - a) The project would create temporary or periodic increases in ambient noise levels in the vicinity during construction.
 However, Article 3 of Chapter 8.20 of the Yuba County Ordinance Code governs construction related noise.
 It states, "It shall be unlawful for any person within a residential zone, or within the radius of 500 feet therefrom, to operate equipment or perform any outside construction or repair work on buildings, structures or projects or to operate any pile driver, power shovel, pneumatic hammer, derrick, power hoist, or any other construction type device between the hours of 10:00 p.m. of one day and 7:00 a.m. of the following day in such a manner that a reasonable person of normal sensitiveness residing in the area is caused discomfort or annoyance unless a permit has been duly obtained beforehand from the Director of the Community Development Department as set forth in Section 8.20.710 of this chapter.
 No permit shall be required to perform emergency work as defined in article 1 of this chapter."
 With the incorporated standard requirements impacts related to construction noise shall be less than significant. - b) Primary sources of groundborne vibrations include heavy vehicle traffic on roadways and railroad traffic.
 There are no railroad tracks near the project site.
 Traffic on roadways in the area would include very few heavy vehicles, as no land uses that may require them are in the vicinity.
 There would be no impact. - c) As mentioned previously, the project site is located within Safety Zone 3 of the Yuba County Airport Compatibility Plan.
-However, the project will not impact the public airport or public use airport because it is a drainage project and is not introducing any new structures.
+However, the project will not impact the public airport or public use airport because it is a parkland beautification project.
 Therefore would be a less than significant impact.

-W V. POPULATION AND HOUSING ould the project: Potentially Significant Impact Less Than Significant With Mitigation Incorporated Less Than Significant Impact No Impact a) Induce substantial unplanned population growth in an area, either directly (for example, by proposing new homes and businesses) or indirectly (for example, through extension of roads or other infrastructure)? b) Displace substantial numbers of existing housing, necessitating the construction of replacement housing elsewhere? \boxtimes
+POPULATION AND HOUSING e project: Potentially Significant Impact Less Than Significant With Mitigation Incorporated Less Than Significant Impact No Impact area, e substantial unplanned population growth in an either directly (for example, by proposing new s and businesses) or indirectly (for example, gh extension of roads or other infrastructure)? $\boxtimes$ ace substantial numbers of existing housing, sitating the construction of replacement housing here? $\boxtimes$

-- a) The project does not include the construction of homes or any infrastructure that would be required to foster population growth near the project area; therefore, there would be no impact increase in population. - b) The project does not involve the removal of housing or the relocation of people who currently utilize the site and would cause no impact to individuals
+- a) The project does not include the construction of homes or any infrastructure that would be required to foster population growth near the project area; therefore, there would be no impact increase in population. - b) The proposed project will not displace people experiencing homelessness and will significantly reduce littering and improper disposal of waste and debris.
+Therefore, the project does not involve the removal of housing or the relocation of people who currently utilize the site and would cause no impact to individuals.

 XV.
-PUBLIC SERVICES I the project result in: Potentially Significant Impact Less Than Significant With Mitigation Incorporated Less Than Significant Impact No Impact
+PUBLIC SERVICES Would the project result in: Potentially Significant Impact Less Than Significant With Mitigation Incorporated Less Than Significant Impact No Impact

-provisi faciliti faciliti environ service ntial adverse physical impacts associated with the ion of new or physically altered governmental es, need for new or physically altered governmental es, the construction of which could cause significant nmental impacts, in order to maintain acceptable e ratios, response times or other performance ives for any of the public services:
+provisi facilition facilition environ service ntial adverse physical impacts associated with the ion of new or physically altered governmental es, need for new or physically altered governmental es, the construction of which could cause significant nmental impacts, in order to maintain acceptable ratios, response times or other performance wes for any of the public services:

-a) Fire protection? \boxtimes
+a) Fire protection? $\boxtimes$

-b) Police protection? \boxtimes
+b) Police protection? $\boxtimes$

-c) Schools? \boxtimes
+c) Schools? $\boxtimes$

-d) Parks? \boxtimes
+d) Parks? $\boxtimes$

-e) Other public facilities? \boxtimes
+e) Other public facilities? $\boxtimes$